Cd-corgi/OtterBot-project/README.md

 # OtterBot Open Source project
-Looking inspiration?
+Looking for inspiration?
 This is a cute and basic repo for you!
 A simple but great social and misc bot!

 ## Features and Functions! 🦦